 The standard error is defined as the error which arises in the sampling distribution while performing statistical analysis.
 This is basically a variant of standard deviation as both concepts correspond to the spread measures.
 A high standard error corresponds to the higher spreading of data for the undertaken sample.
-Calculation of standard error formula is done for a sample whereas the standard deviation is determined for the population.
+Calculation of the standard error formula is done for a sample, whereas the standard deviation is determined for the population.

 Therefore, a standard error on mean would be expressed and determined as per the relationship described as follows: –

 - The standard error is expressed as σ͞x.

 - The standard deviation of the population is expressed as σ.

 - The number of variables in the sample is expressed as n.